jmd01/shutterstock-bulk-downloader/readme.md

 * Copy collection ID from url eg 123456
 #### Get subscription ID
 * Click on an image that you haven't previously downloaded
-* You should see a modal window open as below:
+* You should see a modal window open

-* Right click on the subscription select element and 'Inspect element'
-* Copy subscription ID eg subscription-{subscriptionId}
+* Copy the text for the subscription plan you want to use for all downloads

 ### Start selenium server
 ```